 Here you will also come to know about some well-known polymers and their applications.

-The Subtopics you will learn in Chemistry Chapter 15
+The Subtopics you will learn in class 12 chemistry Chapter 15:

 - Classification of Polymers